Savoia-Marchetti SM.79 Sparviero: Development

 An evaluation of the SM.79 from a military perspective was conducted.
 Amongst the determinations made was that the installation of either two or three defensive machine guns would produce a highly effective defense against contemporary fighter aircraft.
 In response to the military interest, the company decided to construct a militarised second prototype.
-While it did not differ in structure from the first civil-orientated prototype, it featured a faired ventral nacelle for a bomb-aimer, a forward-firing machine gun above the pilot's cabin, along with another machine gun located on the underside of the tail.
-Furthermore, a third machinegun could be installed at an open position aft of the dorsal fairing to provide for further rear defense.
+While it did not differ in structure from the first civil-orientated prototype, it had a faired ventral nacelle for a bomb-aimer, a forward-firing machine gun above the pilot's cabin, and another machine gun located on the underside of the tail.
+Furthermore, a third machine gun could be installed at an open position aft of the dorsal fairing to provide for further rear defense.

 During October 1936, production of the SM.79 formally commenced.
 Initially, focus was given to producing civil aircraft while military variants continued to be developed; as such, there were a pair of principal commercial variants produced as well, these being the speed-focused SM.79C (C standing for race) and the long-range SM.79T (T for Transatlantic).
 Aircraft amongst these variants participated in various early record-setting attempts during 1937 and 1938.
-In light of opinions amongst prospective export customers of the desirability of a nose-mounted gun position (impossible due to the nose-mounted third engine), Savoia-Marchetti commenced work on the design of a two-engined model of the type, known as the SM.79B.
-This model, which featured a redesigned nose section that incorporated the bomb-aimer's position and an elevated position for the pilot, along with a single movable machine gun, performed its first flight during 1936.
+In light of opinions amongst prospective export customers regarding the desirability of a nose-mounted gun position (impossible due to the nose-mounted third engine), Savoia-Marchetti started work on the design of a two-engined model of the type, known as the SM.79B.
+This had a redesigned nose section which incorporated the bomb-aimer's position and an elevated position for the pilot, along with a single movable machine gun, and was first flown during 1936.

-In addition to the manufacturing activity performed by Savoia-Marchetti, in order to meet demand for the type, an Italian subcontractor in the form of Aeronautica Umbra, based in Foligno, also produced the type.
-Manufacturing of the type continued until June 1943, during which a total of 1,217 aircraft were completed, many of which were completed to bomber, torpedo-bomber, and transport configurations.
-Aviation author Bill Gunston described the SM.79 as being by far the most important Italian offensive warplane of the Second World War, and one of the very few Italian aircraft to be produced in substantial quantities.
+In addition to those manufactured by Savoia-Marchetti, in order to meet demand for the type Aeronautica Umbra, based in Foligno, also produced the type.
+Manufacture continued until June 1943, during which time a total of 1,217 aircraft were completed, many of which were completed to bomber, torpedo-bomber, and transport configurations.
+The SM.79 has been described as being by far the most important Italian offensive warplane of the Second World War, and one of the very few Italian aircraft to be produced in substantial quantities.